UNDERSTANDING UNITED'S BILLING AND PAYMENT OPTIONS

 E-payments are easy with Online Bill Pay.

 More and more United members find paying their bills is easier and more convenient with this free service.
 Online Bill Pay allows members to pay their bills via debit or credit card, and provides direct access to account information that includes 12-month usage and billing history, a detailed breakdown of the current United bill and service locations.
-You can register for this option by finding the Pay Bill Online section at www.united-cs.com.
+You can register for this option by finding the Pay Bill Online section on the front of United's website.

 Call us or come by your nearest United location.